jacoblee93/langsmith-rest-experiments/README.md

 # 📊 LangSmith REST API Experiments

 This repo shows how to record experiments for your LLM apps using LangSmith's REST API directly.
-It is agnostic of your eval runner, and only requires raw inputs and outputs.
+It does not require any special test harness or setup - you can run your app however you'd like, then just send raw inputs and outputs.
+This allows you to use LangSmith as a system of record to track experiments over time, and lets you use features like [annotation queues](https://docs.langchain.com/langsmith/annotation-queues) to help align your app with human preferences and automatically triggered [LLM-as-judge evaluators](https://docs.langchain.com/langsmith/llm-as-judge) to autonomously record scores on your runs.

+![](/static/img/rest-experiment.gif)

-It is implemented in Python, but the actual language-specific components are quite lightweight - only a `for` loop in [`runner.py`](/runner.py) and a few HTTP calls in [`rest.py`](/rest.py).
+It is implemented in Python, but the actual language-specific components are lightweight - only a `for` loop in [`recorder.py`](/recorder.py) and a few HTTP calls in [`rest.py`](/rest.py).
 This minimizes the amount of surface area needed when porting to other languages.

-![](/static/img/rest-experiment.gif)

-For simplicity, this base setup does not include leaving feedback on individual runs in your experiment, but we cover how to set up LLM-as-judge evaluators that automatically run in LangSmith over each experiment result [in this section of this README](#setting-up-llm-as-judge-evaluators-in-langsmith).

 ## Setup